jdhwpgmbca/pcapture/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-- The idea for the project is to use the Wireshark dumpcap.exe program to capture packets into a temporary .pcapng file, then retrieve the capture at an arbitrary later time.
+- The idea for the project is to use the Wireshark dumpcap.exe (or tcpdump) program to capture packets into a temporary .pcapng file, then retrieve the capture at an arbitrary later time.
 - There are eight commands: startAll, startGoose, startGSE, startSV, stop, read and delete and list.
 - The project can be secured using an OpenID-connect compatible server like Keycloak.